Donna Backus (734) 476-3788

 43.15930, -122.13309 – Click on link to see Google Map

-Kayaking, hiking, 10 miles to town, living memorial sculpture garden, Mount Shasta
+Kayaking, hiking, living memorial sculpture garden, Mount Shasta

 Visit Lassen Volcanic National Park for hiking, Ranger-led programs, kayaking, swimming.